Pienkowski/workplace-inequalities-conservation-professionals/README.md

-# workplace inequalities conservation professionals
+# Workplace inequalities conservation professionals
  The analysis used in the manuscript: Psychological distress and workplace risk inequalities among conservation professionals

 This folder contains: